 Why these guys should be NBA All Star reserves

-Why these guys should be NBA All Star reserves USA TODAY's Sam Amick and Jeff Zillgitt break down the All-Star teams Check out this story on USATODAY.com: http://usat.ly/2kpkYuH Boston Celtics point guard Isaiah Thomas and Washington Wizards point guard John Wall should be on the All-Star teams.
-The NBA will announce the All-Star Game reserves on Thursday, as picked by the league's coaches.
+Why these guys should be NBA All-Star reserves USA TODAY Sports' Sam Amick and Jeff Zillgitt break down the All-Star teams.
+Check out this story on USATODAY.com: http://usat.ly/2kpkYuH Boston Celtics point guard Isaiah Thomas and Washington Wizards point guard John Wall should be on the All-Star teams.

 Start the conversation, or Read more at USA Today.